fede-debe/AnimationProperty/README.md

 :clapper: Animation
 ------------

-This application demonstrates how to properly use:
+This application display how to properly use:

 - Rotation
 - Translation